Film Series

 All screenings are free and open to the public.
 Each classic movie will be preceded by a short introduction from NAU faculty and followed by a community discussion.

-The film series is made possible with the support of the College of Arts and Letters, the Department of Comparative Cultural Studies, the School of Communication’s Journalism Program, NAU’s Cline Library, and under the direction of professors Paul Helford and Paul Donnelly.
+The film series is made possible with the support of the College of Arts and Letters, the Department of Comparative Cultural Studies, the School of Communication’s Journalism program, NAU’s Cline Library, and under the direction of professors Paul Helford and Paul Donnelly.

 Free weeknight parking is available for community members behind Cline Library and requires a special free permit.

-Directed by Nenad Cicin-Sain in 2023.
+Directed by Robert Siodmak in 1946

 Rotten Tomatoes: 100%